Reggie Lewis (cornerback)

 Reggie Lewis (born May 30, 1984) is a former gridiron football cornerback.
 He was signed by the Buffalo Bills as an undrafted free agent in 2007.
 He played college football at Florida.

 Lewis was also a member of the Tampa Bay Storm and Toronto Argonauts.

-Early years
+Early life

 Lewis received All-American honors from PrepStar when he was ranked among the top 12 players in the Southeast athlete category.
 He was also named the Florida Times-Union’s Offensive Player of the year for North Central Florida in 2000.

 College career

 Lewis attended the University of Florida, where he, majored in Sociology, and played in a career total of 50 games, with 16 starts.
 As a freshman and sophomore, he played wide receiver then was switched to cornerback for the rest of his college career.
 His first career interception helped Florida to a double-overtime win over Vanderbilt.
 In 2005, he recovered a blocked field goal and returned it for a touchdown, the first in school history, against Florida State.
 In that same season, he intercepted a pass to help seal a 14-10 Florida win over Georgia.
 He recorded an interception and a pass broken up against Arkansas in the 2006 SEC Championship Game, he also intercepted a pass thrown by Heisman Trophy winner, Troy Smith of Ohio State in the 2007 BCS National Championship Game.
 Lewis was also named to the 2007 Hula Bowl.